 The current bankruptcy rules are great for student loan lenders, but they make little sense when compared to other debts.

 Bankruptcy could also help get outrageous college costs under control.
 Lenders will be more likely to loan money to a student who is at a good school with strong job placement numbers.
-Lending money to someone attending a lousy school with a poor job placement program would be very risky because these borrowers would be more likely to need bankruptcy.
+Lending money to someone attending a lousy school with a poor job placement program would be risky because these borrowers would be more likely to need bankruptcy.
 Right now, lenders know they are getting paid no matter what, so they have little incentive to help borrowers make smart borrowing decisions.

 The sad part is that lenders are in a great position to access the value of a school or degree program.
 Arguably, they are in a better position than students.
 Changing bankruptcy rules could help steer students into more in-demand jobs at better and more affordable schools.